42+ Years of Serving Injured Workers in Pennsylvania

 Representing Those Harmed in Construction Building Collapse Accidents

 The recent Philadelphia development boom has given rise to both increased construction of new buildings and restoration of old ones.
 While this has many benefits for the city, it also puts construction workers at increased risk.

 Building collapses have been occurring at an unprecedented rate across Pennsylvania, injuring and claiming the lives of many workers.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help those injured in all types of work accidents collect the benefits to which they are entitled.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help those injured in all types of work accidents collect the benefits to which they are entitled.

 What Causes a Building Collapse?